 This comprehensive guide looks beyond the chair to help you create a gaming setup that's ergonomically sound, aesthetically pleasing, and optimised for performance.
 Whether you're starting from scratch or improving an existing setup, these principles will guide you toward a gaming space that supports both your gaming ambitions and your physical wellbeing.

-Room Selection and Layout
+Gaming Room Dimensions, Ventilation, and Layout Planning

 If you have flexibility in where you set up your gaming space, certain room characteristics make a significant difference.